YuzheGu/Speech-Transcriber-with-RevAI/README.md

 The repository will be downloaded as a ZIP file to your computer.

 ##### 3. Extract the contents of the ZIP file into your project folder.

-#### Install from the GitHub Desktop App:

-##### 1. Download, install and open the GitHub Desktop app on your computer

-##### 2. Click on the "File" menu and select "Clone Repository".

-##### 3. In the "Clone" tab, select the Easy-Batch-Speech-Transcriber repository from the list of available repositories.

-##### 5. Choose the local path to your project folder, which is where you want to save the repository on your computer.

-##### 6. Click on the "Clone" button to download the repository to your specified location.

 <br/>